Core Concepts

 |---|---|---|

-A session is one interview with one participant.
+An interview is one conversation with one participant.
 It captures:

 - Voice recording (transcribed automatically)